dimabarbul/wiremock-openapi-validation-extension/BUILDING.md

 ## Deploy

-Deploy phase pushes docker images (using `docker push`) and deploys artifacts to Sonatype (using `org.sonatype.central:central-publishing-maven-plugin` as described [here](https://central.sonatype.org/publish/publish-portal-maven/)) with server ID `ossrh`.
+Deploy phase pushes docker images (using `docker push` by running `build-images.sh` script with environment variables NOBUILD=1 and PUSH=1) and deploys artifacts to Sonatype (using `org.sonatype.central:central-publishing-maven-plugin` as described [here](https://central.sonatype.org/publish/publish-portal-maven/)) with server ID `ossrh`.

+You can copy `settings-template.xml` to your local Maven `settings.xml` location (usually found at `~/.m2/settings.xml` on Unix-based systems or `%USERPROFILE%\.m2\settings.xml` on Windows).
+Update the template with your credentials.

 Pushing docker images may be skipped using system property `skipDocker`: